Artod/jquery-truemodal/README.md

         });
     </script>

 You can create profiles order to not pass options many time.
-Example:
+Example №1:

     <script>
         $(document).ready(function() {